rita-barbosa/LAPR4-2324/docs/sb_us_1008/readme.md

 - RequirementSpecification
 - RequirementName
 - RequirementDescription
-- PluginJarFile
+- FullClassName

-*PluginJarFile, InterviewModelName and InterviewModelDescription are value objects belonging to the InterviewModel entity.*
+*FullClassName, InterviewModelName and InterviewModelDescription are value objects belonging to the InterviewModel entity.*
-*PluginJarFile, RequirementDescription and RequirementName are value objects belonging to the RequirementSpecification entity.*
+*FullClassName, RequirementDescription and RequirementName are value objects belonging to the RequirementSpecification entity.*

 #### New Application Layer Classes:
 - RegisterPluginController